Account settings and security

 ## Suggestions

-As you set up your monitors, Phare's suggestion system analyzes your configuration and offers improvements to boost reliability, and reduce false positives:
+As you set up your monitors, Phare's suggestion system analyzes your configuration and offers improvements to boost reliability and reduce false positives:

 * Adding more monitoring regions for better global coverage